codeface-io/LSPService/README.md

 ### As the Developer of an Editor

-1. Let your editor use the Language Service API.
-The API allows talking to language servers and also configuring them.
-[The API is documented here](#API).
+1. Let your editor use the Language Service API:

+	* [The API](#API) allows talking to language servers and configuring them.

-	* If you want to put your editor into the Mac App Store: Ensure your editor is at least partially usable without the LSH.
+	* If you want to put your editor into the Mac App Store: Ensure your editor is also usable without the LSH.
 This should help with the review process.

 2. Provide a download of the LSH to your users: